maciasroses/maciasroses/README.md

 </p>

 <p align="center">
-  And finally, I would like you to enter <a href="https://my-portfolio-maciasroses.vercel.app" target="_blank">MY PORTFOLIO</a> and see what I am capable of.
+  And finally, I would like you to enter <a href="https://my-portfolio-maciasroses.vercel.app" target="_blank">my portfolio</a> and see what I am capable of.
 </p>

 <p align="center">